Beachcasting rods | Find the best

 Ideal if you want a one-rod wonder

-A 12ft beachcaster than casts up to 6oz is the most versatile sea fishing rod you can buy for shore fishing with bait.
-It’s short enough that many will still take it to rock marks or harbour walls, and sits in-between an estuary rod and a heavy beachcaster in terms of max casting weight.
+A 12ft beachcaster that casts up to 6oz is the most versatile sea fishing rod you can buy for shore fishing with bait.
+It’s short enough that many will still take it to rock marks or harbour walls and sits in-between an estuary rod and a heavy beachcaster in terms of max casting weight.

 Telescopic and travel beach casters